signnow/SignNowJavaAPiClient/README.md

 SignNow allows you to embed legally-binding e-signatures into your app, CRM or cloud storage.
 Send documents for signature directly from your website.
 Invite multiple signers to finalize contracts.
 Track status of your requests and download signed copies automatically.

-This is a two module application, where client-lib is a library which intended to use for the SignNow API use, taking all the routines of authentication, request building and provides simple DTO objects to use in your applications.
-Second module, named example-app, is a Spring Boot application which contains example implementation of use-cases of SignNow API with use of introduced client library.
+This is a two module application which consists of the client-lib library and the example-app module.
+The client-lib library is used to interact with SignNow API.
+It covers all the authentication routines, request building and provides simple DTO objects to use in your applications.
+The second module, example-app, is a Spring Boot application which contains implementation examples of SignNow API use-cases.

 Get your account at https://www.signnow.com/developers

-#### API Contact Information
-If you have questions about the SignNow API, please visit https://docs.signnow.com or email api@signnow.com.<br>
-**Support**: To contact SignNow support, please email support@signnow.com or api@signnow.com.<br>
-**Sales**: For pricing information, please call (800) 831-2050, email sales@signnow.com or visit https://www.signnow.com/contact.

 #### API and Application
 | Resources | Sandbox | Production |